 Rise of Scalping and Short-Term Trading

 Having access to firm capital has made scalping and intraday trading strategies more practical, especially compared to trading with smaller personal accounts.
 With larger account sizes, even small price changes can translate into meaningful returns.
 This has encouraged many traders to zero in on short-term opportunities throughout the trading day.
 Intraday setups, where positions are closed before the market closes to avoid overnight risks, are becoming increasingly popular.
 The focus has shifted toward strategies that prioritize capturing small, frequent price movements, aiming for consistent gains.
-Instead of relying on sporadic, high-risk trades, successful prop traders now aim for steady, modest profits that can add up significantly over time.
+Instead of relying on sporadic, high-risk trades, successful prop traders often aim for steady, modest profits that can add up significantly over time.

 Structured Risk Management Requirements